 What Should I Do With My Inactive Subscribers?

-Once you have run your re-engagement campaign, or found those inactive subscribers in your account, there are a few options for how to proceed.
-If you would like to remove them from your list, they can simply be deleted from the Manage Subscribers page.
+Once you have identified inactive subscribers in your account, you should suppress them from your list so they do not drag down you overall open rate.
+This has benefits for Email Deliverability and avoiding having your emails be sent to the Spam folder.
+You may also wish to remove them entirely in which case they can simply be deleted from the Manage Subscribers page.
 If you have more than a handful of these subscribers, you can always contact AWeber's Customer Support directly, and we can remove them in bulk on our end.
 Please just save that search as a segment in your list, so we know where to look.

 If you would like to keep this subscriber information for tracking purposes, you can export a CSV file from your list at any time.
 This file can then be saved on your computer for future reference.